Testing Atezolizumab Alone or Atezolizumab Plus Bevacizumab in People with Advanced Alveolar Soft Part Sarcoma

 ARM II: Patients receive atezolizumab IV over 30-60 minutes and bevacizumab IV over 30-90 minutes on day 1.
 Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up for 27-30 days.
+Patients who are progression-free at the end of a 2-year treatment holiday are followed every 6 months.

 Trial Phase Phase II